7 SEO Fails Seen in the Wild (And How You Can Avoid Them)

 How to Avoid This SEO Fail

-Mistakes happen.
-People are only human.
+Mistakes happen, and people are only human.
 I hope that these examples will help you avoid similar SEO blunders of your own.
+To your benefit, we have created an in-depth SEO Guide outlining SEO tips and best practices.

 But some SEO issues are more complex than you think.
 If you have indexing problems, then we are here to help.
 Call us or fill out our request form and we’ll get in touch.